LoadingReadyRun: History

 LoadingReadyRun was founded by Graham Stark and Paul Saunders in October 2003.
 It began producing a weekly sketch video which it uploaded onto its own website.
 LRR never missed that weekly deadline, even while traveling.
-LRR's graphic design for its title cards, credits and website was based on the Commodore 64.
+LRR's name and graphic design for its title cards, credits and website was based on the Commodore 64.

 In 2007, LoadingReadyRun broadcast Desert Bus For Hope, a fundraiser to raise money for the charity Child's Play.
 LRR have repeated this event every year since.

 In December 2008 Graham and Paul tied for first place in The Escapist's Second Annual Film Festival with Unskippable, a Mystery Science Theater 3000 style take of the introduction cinematic to the video game Lost Planet.
 For winning the contest they were rewarded with a contract to produce a weekly video for The Escapist.
 Unskippable was LRR's second series after the sketches, and would be followed by further series produced for The Escapist including Escapist News Network, Feed Dump, and Daily Drop.
 The sketches were also hosted on The Escapist during this time.

 Some of LRR's videos have been featured in film festivals such as the Comic-Con International Independent Film Festival in San Diego, and shown on major television networks, including G4 Canada and CNN.

 In 2013, LoadingReadyRun announced that the sketches were becoming too labor- and time-intensive to produce on a weekly basis without impacting other projects.
 It ran a Kickstarter campaign to fund one final year before retiring the videos in 2015.
 The Kickstarter also provided funding to start live streaming.